Sardar Sarovar Dam: Resettlement policy and strategy

+In 2017, a survey was conducted by Swaminathan S. Anklesaria Aiyar and Neeraj Kaushal, the preliminary findings of which were presented in an NBER paper:

-According to a research paper and survey done by Swaminathan S. Anklesaria Aiyar and Neeraj Kaushal: "Are Resettled Out sees from the Sardar Sarovar Dam Project Better off Today than their Former - despite implementation glitches, those displaced were far better off than their former forest neighbors in ownership of a range of assets including TVs, cellphones, vehicles, access to schools and hospitals, and agricultural markets.
-The gap in asset ownership and other outcomes between the treatment and comparison groups was often statistically larger if the heads of the household were illiterate compared to the gap if they were literate.
-This finding suggests that resettlement helped vulnerable groups more than the less vulnerable and that fears that resettlement will destroy the lives and lifestyles of tribal have been grossly exaggerated."
+We carried out a survey of a randomly selected sample of outsted families (treatment group) and a randomly selected sample of their former neighbors who lived in high areas that would remain above water when the reservoir rises to its maximum height and therefore were allowed to stay (comparison group).
+We found that, despite implementation glitches, those displaced were far better off than their former forest neighbours in ownership of a range of assets including TVs, cellphones, vehicles, access to schools and hospitals, and agricultural markets.
+The gap in asset ownership and other outcomes between the treatment and comparison groups were often statistically larger if the heads of the household were illiterate compared to the gap if they were literate.
+This finding suggests that resettlement helped vulnerable groups more than the less vulnerable and that fears that resettlement will destroy the lives and life-styles of tribals have been grossly exaggerated.

+We also found that 54% of displaced folk wished to return to their old habitat, showing that nostalgia for ancestral land can matter more than onwe[r]ship of assets and economic wellbeing.
+Nearby undisplaced forest dwellers were asked if they would like to be "forcibly" resettled with the full compensation package.
+Of two forest groups, 31% and 52% said yes.
+Clearly many, though not all, tribesfolk yearn to leave the forest.

 Activism

 The dam is one of India's most controversial, and its environmental impact and net costs and benefits are widely debated.
 The World Bank was initially funding, but withdrew in 1994 at the request of the Government of India when the state governments were unable to comply with the loan's environmental and other requirements.
 The Narmada Dam has been the center of controversy and protests since the late 1980s.

 One such protest takes center stage in the Spanner Films documentary Drowned Out (2002), which follows one tribal family who decide to stay at home and drown rather than make way for the Narmada Dam.

 An earlier documentary film is called A Narmada Diary (1995) by Anand Patwardhan and Simantini Dhuru.
 The efforts of Narmada Bachao Andolan ("Save Narmada Movement") to seek "social and environmental justice" for those most directly affected by the Sardar Sarovar Dam construction feature prominently in this film.
 It received the (Filmfare Award for Best Documentary-1996).

 The figurehead for most part of the protest is Medha Patkar, the leader of the NBA.
 Patkar's role is questioned in the protest as she is accused of money laundering.
 Other notable figures who participated in the protest were Baba Amte, Arundhati Roy and Aamir Khan.